MadL1me/RhythmGE/README.md

 # Description
 Rhythm Game Editor is a tool for creating timestamps for rhythm game developers.

 The tool is developed and designed, to handle various situations and the uniqueness of gameplay of any rhythm game can be developed.
-It supports different types of timestamps, a unique count of LPB lines, good tools like Claps, line-following, and good editing features.
+It supports different types of timestamps, a unique count of LPB lines, handy tools like сlaps to feel the rhythm, line-following, timeline scaling, and convenient editing features.

 The app is built with Electron, and available on any operating system, including Windows, macOS, and Linux.

 You can download the last stable version at the Release page